maykar/plex_assistant/README.md

 You can use the component's service without IFTTT as well to call the commands however you'd like.

 ## Author's note
-This is just a side project made to fill the absence of native Google Assistant support in Plex and because the Phlex/FlexTV projects aren't in working order for me at the moment (is it just me?).
+This is just a side project made to fill the absence of native Google Assistant support in Plex and because the Phlex/FlexTV projects aren't in working order at the moment (is it just me?).

-I do not intend to put too much work into this as Plex could add Google Assistant support or FlexTV may become viable again at any time.
-That being said, I will slowly be adding features and fixing issues until then.
-I just don't want any expectations of quick fixes, support, or feature implementations.
+This project is not a priority as Plex could add Google Assistant support or FlexTV may become viable again at any time.
+That being said, I will be adding features and fixing issues until that time.
 As always, I both welcome and greatly appreciate pull requests.

 Thank you for understanding.